deusjack/terraform-vault-intermediate-pki/README.md

 # module-vault-intermediate-pki

-Terraform module to create intermediate PKI on Vault cluster
+Terraform module to create intermediate PKI on Hashicorp Vault

+## Requirements/Assumptions

+* Other Vault PKI
+* Either:
+  * Other PKI set up like this module
+  * Root PKI with self-signed cert setup
+  * Root PKI with imported CA and set as default

+# Terradocs
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements